The Dell P2419H is a standard 24″ 1080p IPS monitor but with a fully ergonomic stand and rich connectivity options including a quad-USB hub.

 Using the monitor’s hotkey, you can quickly swap between several picture presets including Standard, ComfortView, Movie, Game, Warm, Cool, and Custom Color.

 You can also install the Dell Display Manager software and use the Easy Arrange desktop app to create different screen layouts for multi-tasking.

 The design and connectivity of the Dell P2419H are its main selling points since everything else we’ve discussed so far is available in much cheaper models.

 Firstly, the Dell P2419H IPS display has ultra-thin matte bezels measuring only 0.2″ at the top and at the sides and 0.8″ at the bottom.

 Next, there’s an anti-glare matte screen coating, a cable management bracket, and full ergonomic adjustability including up to 130mm of height adjustment, 90° clockwise/counter-clockwise pivot, +/- 45° swivel, -5°/21° tilt, and 100 x 100mm VESA mount pattern.

 Lastly, the monitor boasts diverse connectivity options with a DisplayPort 1.2, an HDMI 1.4, a VGA, two USB 2.0 ports, two USB 3.0 ports, and a headphones jack.

 Price & Similar Monitors

 The Dell P2419H price is rather steep as it amounts to over $200.
-Sometimes, it goes for around $180 which is still quite expensive for a 1080p 60Hz display.
+Sometimes, it goes for less than $180 which is still quite expensive for a 1080p 60Hz display.

 If you’re looking for a similar monitor for business purposes, check out the more affordable HP VH240a.